 Our approach to sourcing pulp and paper sustainably

-We aim to source only pulp and paper that meet our supply chain deforestation-free commitment, or at the very least, come from suppliers making measurable progress toward meeting it.
-Our category-specific requirements for pulp and paper, developed in conjunction with our partner Earthworm Foundation, include:
+We aim to source only pulp and paper that meet our Responsible Sourcing Standard, or at the very least, come from suppliers who are making measurable progress towards meeting it.

 - Adherence to local and national regulations and laws